SAP-samples/btp-global-center-of-excellence-samples/DockerAndAI/README.md

 <!-- title: Docker and AI -->
 <span style="font-size:2em;text-align:center;">Docker and AI</span>

 AI experiments once they produce the desired output are rarely "good to go".
-Fast prototyping to deliver the promises of AI is a challenge by itself, paying attention to future ease of maintenance and stability is understandibly a lesser priority.
+Fast prototyping to deliver the promises of AI is a challenge by itself, paying attention to future maintainability and stability is a lesser priority.
 The goal of this article is to present a few best practices that you could simply copy paste to your projects and avoid facing later operationalization issues.
 This mostly applies to containerized python application.

 We have faced this many time, a mini application works on a laptop and is published to a hosted environment such as [SAP BTP, Kyma runtime](https://discovery-center.cloud.sap/serviceCatalog/kyma-runtime?tab=feature&region=all).
 Some issues occur during the migration, some during a routine security audit, others can occur weeks later.